 The COVID-19 pandemic has provided a new set of challenges that all businesses have confronted over the last year and a half.
 This white paper explores the effect that PEOs have had on business outcomes for their clients over the course of the pandemic to date, building on findings in the 2020 NAPEO white paper that undertook a short-term analysis of PEO impacts during the initial months of the pandemic.

 In particular, this paper explores how PEO clients have fared from early 2020 through July 2021 across a range of different measures in the following broad categories:

 - Business operations;

 - Success in accessing major government support programs.

 Overall, we found that, as of July 2021, PEO clients are doing better in each of the three categories, as discussed in additional detail in the sections below.
 As a result, PEO clients are also in a stronger position for future long-term success than other comparable small businesses.

 The discussion in this paper explores in additional detail multiple metrics in each of these categories, typically comparing data on PEO clients to the best available information on comparable small businesses.
 Full technical information on all data sources and calculations is included in the “Technical Notes” section at the end of the paper.

 Benefits & Compensation

 Today’s labor market is forcing employers to do everything possible to attract and retain workers.
-This article explores benefit trends to watch in the second half of 2022, discusses how they will likely impact employers and offers strategies to best address them.
+This article explores benefit trends to watch in 2023, discusses how they will likely impact employers and offers strategies to best address them.